jarun/nnn/README.md

           q, ^Q | Quit
 ```

+Help & settings, file details, media info and archive listing are shown in the PAGER.
+Please use the PAGER-specific keys in these screens.

 #### Filters

 Filters support regexes to instantly (search-as-you-type) list the matching entries in the current directory.